FredLoh/presentation/swift-talk/talk.md

 # Impact on the language

-* Removing a language feature will affect the existing code, but not enough to bar us from doing it.
+* Removing a language feature will affect the existing code.

+* The effects on the existing code, however, are not noticeable enough to bar the removal of currying.

 # What Warrants the Removal?

-* Currying is of very small utility.
+* Currying is of very small utility in Swift and can only be applied in very specific cases.

 * Currying goes against emerging language practice.

 # What Warrants the Removal? (cont.)

-* Swift strives to be an easy to understand language.
+* Swift strives to be an easy to understand language, and currying does quite the opposite by adding confusion over keyword rules and declaration names of functions

-* Removal of currying will greatly simplify the language.
+* Removal of currying will greatly simplify the language and remove this ambiguity, bringing Swift closer to what it strives for

 # Alternatives to Removal